LivePersonInc/developer-center/pages/documents/SecurityAndAuthenication/LiveEngageApplications/overview.md

 ### Quicklaunch menu

-Applications can be added to the QuickLaunch menu in the LiveEngage UI.
+Applications can be added to the QuickLaunch menu in the Conversational Cloud UI.
 For applications to be available in the QuickLaunch menu, some criteria have to be met.

 In case of a Private Conversational Cloud Application the JSON Manifest should contain the following properties:
 * `"quick_launch_enabled" : true`,